Arts Education Classroom Resources

 Career Exploration in The Arts

 The Texas Cultural Trust is committed to increasing access to quality arts education for all Texas children.
-In response to our community’s state of emergency and to support distance learning, the Texas Cultural Trust provided early access to the pilot of its Career Exploration in the Arts (CEA) curriculum to all Texas educators.
-This curriculum was developed with the support of our partner, Center for Educator Development in the Fine Arts (CEDFA).
+The Career Exploration in the Arts (CEA) curriculum was developed with the support of our partner, Center for Educator Development in the Fine Arts (CEDFA).
 The CEA curriculum was designed for the traditional classroom setting and resources have been included to support virtual learning settings.

 CEA is a unit of study designed for high school art, dance, music, and theatre classes.
 The unit explores career opportunities in the arts and identifies how arts education prepares students for success in all careers.